 Spread the tomato and zucchini slices out in one layer on paper towels or a clean kitchen towel.
 Sprinkle top side of vegetables with salt and let sit for 15 minutes.
 Turn the slices over, salt again and let sit another 15 minutes.
-Blot dry with paper towel and set aside.
+Blot vegetables as dry as possible with a paper towel and set aside.

 Stir in parsley, basil, oregano, 2 teaspoons salt, black pepper, crushed red pepper, 1/2 cup tomato sauce (from the opened can), eggs, and Parmesan cheese.
 Mix until well-combined.
 Add ground turkey and mix well, being careful not to overmix.

 Oil a large 9 x 5-inch loaf pan.
 Place approximately half the turkey mixture in the loaf pan, smoothing the top.
 Place zucchini slices in one layer over the turkey meat.
 (It's okay for them to overlap slightly in the middle.
-Top with tomato slices in one layer.
-Sprinkle with Mozzarella cheese.
+Sprinkle with mozzarella cheese.
+Top with tomato slices placed in one layer.

 Place remaining turkey mixture over the vegetables and smooth the top to make a nice loaf shape.

 Bake for 1 hour.
-Pour glaze mixture over the meat loaf and continue baking until a thermometer inserted into the center registers at least 165 degrees.
-Cover with foil and let rest for 15 minutes before slicing.
-Drain off any excess juice/water.
+Pour half the sauce over the meat loaf and continue baking until a thermometer inserted into the center registers at least 165 degrees (approximately another 20-25 minutes.
+Let rest for 15 minutes before slicing.
+CAREFULLY drain off any excess juice/water.

-GLAZE: Combine roasted red peppers, tomato sauce, balsamic vinegar and salt and pepper to taste in a mini food processor or blender.
+SAUCE: Combine roasted red peppers, tomato sauce, balsamic vinegar and salt and pepper to taste in a food processor or blender.
 Process until smooth.

 MAKE AHEAD: Meatloaf can be assembled up to 1 day before baking.
 Meatloaf reheats well so you can bake and reheat.
 If you're reheating the cooked meatloaf, be sure to keep it covered so it doesn't dry out.